Salsa Picante

 • Turn off heat and let cool down

-• Pour into food processor, olive oil, and blend vigorously
+• Pour into food processor, add oil, and blend vigorously

 • Strain into into a bowl, pushing with spatula through the strainer to get every last drop